Index theory of uniform pseudodifferential operators: Index theorems for uniform operators

-If $M$ is only oriented (i.e., not necessarily spin$^c$) and even-dimensional, the principal symbol of the signature operator of $M$ constitutes an orientation class modulo $2$-torsion. \end{thm}
+If $M$ is only oriented (i.e., not necessarily spin$^c$) and even-dimensional, the principal symbol of the signature operator of $M$ constitutes an orientation class in $K_u^\ast(DM, SM)[\tfrac{1}{2}]$. \end{thm}

 \begin{proof} The usual proof as found in, e.g., \cite[Appendix C]{lawson_michelsohn}, works in our case analogously.
-Note that for the proof of \cite[Theorem C.7]{lawson_michelsohn} we have to cover $M$ by such subsets as we used in our proof of \Poincare duality (see Lemma \ref{lem:suitable_coloring_cover_M}) since only in this case we have shown that we have a Mayer--Vietoris sequence for uniform $K$-theory. \end{proof}
+Note that for the proof of \cite[Theorem C.7]{lawson_michelsohn} we have to cover $M$ by such subsets as we used in our proof of \Poincare duality (see Lemma \ref{lem:suitable_coloring_cover_M}) since only in this case we have shown that we have a Mayer--Vietoris sequence for uniform $K$-theory.
+For the statement for only oriented $M$ see, e.g., the proof of \cite[Theorem C.12]{lawson_michelsohn}. \end{proof}

 In \cite[Theorem 3.9]{connes_moscovici} the local index theorem was written using an index pairing with compactly supported cohomology classes.
 We can of course do the same also here in our uniform setting and the statement is at first glance the same.\footnote{Remember that we have another choice of universal constants than Connes and Moscovici, i.e., in our statement they are not written since they are incorporated in the definition of the homological Chern character.} But the difference is that due to the uniformness we have an additional continuity statement.